mlafeldt/serverless-skeleton/README.md

 # Deploy the service to production
 $ make production

-# Build, test, or deploy a single function from the service (in staging)
+# Build, test, or deploy a single function from the service (in staging).
+# Note that the Makefile will auto-discover functions in the source tree.
 $ make build-hello
 $ make test-hello
 $ make deploy-hello